bates64/merlon/docs/star_rod.md

 | GUI Image editor                                     | Yes      | No                     |
 | CLI-GUI feature parity                               | No       | Yes                    |

-## Using the Star Rod Map and Sprite Editors with Merlon
+## Using the Star Rod editors with Merlon

 ```{note}
 The Star Rod world editor and image editor are **not** compatible with Merlon.
 ```

-Star Rod's map and sprite editors can be used with Merlon.
+Star Rod's map, string (message), and sprite editors can be used with Merlon.
 To do so:

 1. Open Star Rod.
 2. Open the *Mod Manager*.